-Moody's Credit Outlook available via the Resources page.
+Moody's Credit Outlook report is available here.
 Published Monday and Thursday mornings, Moody's Credit Outlook provides you with the credit implications of current events.

 Fixed Income Analysts Society: Induction into Hall of Fame

 Remarks by Mohamed A. El-Erian

 It’s a great pleasure and a huge honor to be here this evening.